 Generally, adding more refrigerant to your air conditioner does not solve any leaks.
 However, a leaky AC is often a sign that you are low on refrigerant.
 As the levels of refrigerant in your AC lower so too does the temperature and pressure in the unit itself and this causes evaporator coils to freeze.
 When the coils are illuminated by the sun and heated by the outdoor temperatures, the ice melts and drips onto the drain pan, eventually overflowing it.
 If you suspect your AC is low on refrigerant listen for a hissing or bubbling noise, or check to see if the AC is not performing as well as it used to.

-Trouble with your air-conditioner?
+The trouble with your air-conditioner?
 Don’t get heated!
-Here at Queen City Heating & Cooling, we service all types of HVAC equipment.
-From heat pumps and furnaces to air conditioners and more we have the equipment, skills, and know-how to repair any of your HVAC problems.
+Here at Queen City Heating & Cooling LLC, we service all types of HVAC equipment.
+From heat pumps and furnaces to air conditioners and more, we have the equipment, skills, and know-how to repair any of your HVAC problems.
 Contact us today and ask about our financing options.